Sebobo/Shel.MediaFrontend/README.md

 Shel.MediaFrontend
 ==================

-This is a extension package for Neos CMS 2.* and the TYPO3/Media package.
+This is a plugin for Neos CMS and the Neos/Media package.

 It allows you to import files from a folder into the Media management and contains some Neos content element for browsing media in the frontend.